Top of page

-The initiatives and new endeavors launched in recent years are helping streamline and improve processes across all of Hospitality & Auxiliary Services departments.
+The initiatives and new endeavors launched in recent years are helping streamline and improve processes across all Hospitality & Auxiliary Services departments.
 Through collaborations with other entities on campus, we are actively driving positive efforts in sustainability and remain committed to implementing these practices.

 Dining